Emergency icon Important Updates

 As Ron would learn later, “Robin was holding my hand and she whispered in my ear and said, ‘Ron if you can hear me squeeze my hand.’
 So I guess I squeezed it.
 She started crying and told the doctors, ‘Look, there’s a sign (of life).’”

 The sign proved to be prophetic.
-After nearly two months of treatment in the hospital, first, at Ashtabula County Medical Center, an affiliate of Cleveland Clinic, and then at Cleveland Clinic’s main campus, Ron finally went home to continue his recovery in late June.
+After nearly two months of treatment in the hospital, first, at Ashtabula Regional Medical Center, an affiliate of Cleveland Clinic, and then at Cleveland Clinic’s main campus, Ron finally went home to continue his recovery in late June.

 “The (hospital staff) called me a miracle,” says Ron.
 “They really showed me a lot of care.”